com-lihaoyi/scalasql/reference.md

 *
     ```sql
-    SELECT SUM(purchase0.total) as res FROM purchase purchase0
+    SELECT SUM(purchase0.total) AS res FROM purchase purchase0
     ```